backbonesk/chaching/README.md

 By running the `process` method in the next code block, we are getting back (when `$auto_redirect` is set to `FALSE`) the URL to redirect the user to, where the user will make the payment.

-(Note that with `Chaching::ITERMINAL` the `$auto_redirect` will not ever work as the transaction identifier that is provided for you is strictly needed for thereafter.
+(Note that with `Chaching::ITERMINAL` or `Chaching::ITERMINAL2` the `$auto_redirect` will not ever work as the transaction identifier that is provided for you is strictly needed for thereafter.
 Only after you succesfully create the transaction you can use the redirection URL.
 For more information read bank's documentation.)

 	try
 	{